 It’s unsurprising, then, that Security-as-a-Service (SECaaS) solutions have grown in popularity this year.
 Charging a monthly subscription fee to reduce cost burden for outsourced services, the SECaaS market is already worth $3bn and is showing no signs of slowing down – in fact it’s expected to surpass $8bn by 2020.

 Financial technology, or ‘fintech’, has continued to grow significantly in 2016, and this has not gone unnoticed by the British Government.
 Indeed, they have recently pledged £2bn for R&D and innovation initiatives in the sector, to keep the UK “leading the world in disruptive technology” – highlighting how important they believe it could be to the British economy.

 Enjoyed these predictions?
-Keep an eye out for our 2017 trends forecast coming out early next year - and subscribe to our mailing list to make sure you don’t miss the very latest updates.
+Keep an eye out for our 2017 trends forecast coming out early next year.